-This presentation will look at a simple configuration of a stand-alone application server to enable WebSphere Process Server for z/OS V6.0.1 or WebSphere Enterprise Service Bus for z/OS V6.0.1 function.
+This presentation will look at a simple configuration of a stand-alone application server to enable WebSphere Process Server for z/OS V6.0.2 or WebSphere Enterprise Service Bus for z/OS V6.0.2 function.
+It is recommended that you look at the installation and configuration overview presentation as a prerequisite to this one.

-The goal of this presentation is to take you through the steps necessary to complete the configuration of WebSphere Process Server for z/OS or WebSphere Enterprise Service Bus for z/OS.
+The goal of this presentation is to take you through the necessary steps to complete the configuration of WebSphere Process Server for z/OS and WebSphere Enterprise Service Bus for z/OS in a simple configuration scenario involving a stand-alone WebSphere environment.